State Taxes on Social Security Benefits

 Published: 2/15/2026

 When planning for retirement, most people focus on federal taxes on their Social Security benefits.
 But depending on where you live, your state may also take a bite.
-The good news: the vast majority of states do not tax Social Security income.
-The even better news: the list of states that do tax benefits keeps shrinking.
+Most states don't tax Social Security at all — as of 2026, only 8 do.
+And that list keeps getting shorter: it was 13 states as recently as 2020.

 The 8 States That Tax Social Security in 2026